suncoast-devs/handbook/lessons/cs-object-relational-mapping/next-level.md

 Now that we have:

 - Added the property to the model
-- Run the `dotnet ef migrations add` commadn and given it a good descriptive name
+- Run the `dotnet ef migrations add` command and given it a good descriptive name
 - Reviewed the migration `Up` to make sure it captures the change we expected